mrismanaziz/Reforestation/README.md

-## Sore throats are a pain in the neck!
+## How come the stadium got hot after the game?
+Because all of the fans left.